apache/nuttx/configs/nucleo-144/README.txt

   be modified to point to the correct path to the Cortex-M7 GCC toolchain (if different from the default in your PATH variable).

-   - Configures nuttx creating .config file in the nuttx directory
+   - Configures nuttx creating .config file in the nuttx directory.
      $ cd tools && ./configure.sh nucleo-f746zg/nsh && cd ..
-   - Refreshes the .config file with the latest features addes sice this writting
+   - Refreshes the .config file with the latest available configurations.
      $ make oldconfig
    - Select the features you want in the build.
      $ make menuconfig